xuxianghao1993/xuxianghao1993.github.io/_pages/about.md

 # 🔥 News
 - *2025.06*: &nbsp;🎉🎉 Our paper "Graphago: Accelerating SSD-based Graph Processing via Activity-Aware Graph Preprocessing" is accepted by SC'25.
-- *2025.06*: &nbsp;🎉🎉 We got funded by the the open project program of the national key laboratory for novel software technology, Nanjing University.
+- *2025.06*: &nbsp;🎉🎉 We got funded by the open project program of the national key laboratory for novel software technology, Nanjing University.

 # 📝 Publications